GeneralBots/botbook/src/07-gbapp/building.md

 # Building from Source

-This guide covers building BotServer from source, including dependencies, feature flags, and platform-specific considerations.
+This guide covers building botserver from source, including dependencies, feature flags, and platform-specific considerations.

 ## Prerequisites